khinydnlin/archived_projects/Used Car Price Prediction in Myanmar/README.md

 # Used Car Price Prediction
 *Note*: The dataset presented in the portfolio was modified to preserve the data privacy and confidentiality of the client.
+This project was conducted before the pandemic and hence, may not reflect the current automotive market in Myanmar.

 ## Objectives